Dedenwrg/CKBoost/docs/milestones/Milestone 2 - Report.md

 ## Preface

-Milestone 2 focuses on advanced verification, gamification, and the community tipping system.
-Core scaffolding has been merged, and the team is actively wiring real data flows, admin tooling, and contract enforcement ahead of delivery.
+Milestone 2 focuses on:

+1. Implementations of advanced API based on Netlify Functions and Proxied validation that are core to new modules including identity verification, achievement, reward tracking, streak bonus;
+2. Implementation of the tipping system with multi-signature peer approvals;

 ## Overview